gundermanc/tools/README.md

 - Open your 'scratch' (tool configuration) directory by typing 'nvgo scratch'
 - Specify the VS instance to patch for this session by:
   - `vsget`: lists VS instances on your box
-  - `vspatch [instance number]`: sets the VS instance you wish to use as your target instance (if patching VS extensions).
+  - `vspatch [instance number]`: sets the VS instance you wish to use as your target instance (if patching VS extensions or running Apex tests).
 - You can create a new patch profile with `ptedit [profile name]`.
 This gets stored in your scratch directory.

 ##### Creating patch profiles